realnikolaj/comsocsci2022group6/Assignment2/Part1.md

 What base logarithm did you use?
 Is that important?

-!!!!!!!!!!!!!Rewrite!!!!!!!!!!!!!!!!!!!!!

 Using log means that general words used in a lot of other documents will not count as much, so we can compare high frequency terms with low frequency.
 Log10 is used because it will reduce the impact of the small number of documents that a term appears in by a factor of of a power of 10.
+It is not that important which base logarithm is being used, but it will scale the actual numbers e.g. Log10 will produce much smaller numbers than Log2.

 5. We're ready to calculate TF-IDF.
 Do that for the __5 stock of your choice__.